Cevatercal01/Cevatercal01/README.md

-### Hi there 👋 I'm a sophomore CS student at Bilkent University
+### Hi there 👋 I'm a junior CS student at Bilkent University
  I'm interested in computer vision and machine learning

 <!--